 What is Riboflavin?

 Multi-vitamins and most B-complex supplements contain the vitamin B2, also known as Riboflavin.
 Riboflavin is one of 8 B-vitamins that are good for your health, just like tinnitus 911.
 B2 or Riboflavin is a vitamin that helps maintain healthy red blood cells, aids in giving your body more energy, acts as an antioxidant and assists in the general health of your eyes, skin and growth.
 Riboflavin is essential to assist in breaking down proteins, carbohydrates and fats as well as helping to give your body energy.
 With Carbohydrates, riboflavin acts as a co-enzyme to help your body release energy from the carbohydrates.
-It also helps break down amino acids and fatty acids.
+It also helps break down amino acids and fatty acids in the body and there are other treatments like the 100% Organic DHEA Cream for Men and Women that improve the state of the body and the focus of the mind.

 Why the Neon Yellow Colored Pee?